emcneeley/fs-journal/journal/01/reflection.md

 ## Prompts
 - What went well this week?
+I was surpised the way that I was able to pick up some of the concepts this week.
 - What did you learn that was a shock or surprise?
+I knew before hand that I should take things slow but I didnt realize that the entirety of software engineering is problem solving.
+Which I love and I am excited to continue this journey.
 - What are you struggling with?
+I am just struggling with the slowing things down part.
+If you take things piece by piece you can accomplish anything.
+This is something ive struggled with forever and im glad im learning this in the first week.
-- What would you count as a victory?
+- What would you count as a victory? being able to complete the labs individually and with coworkers.